Erythema multiforme (EM) is a skin reaction that comes from an infection or another trigger.

 Good hygiene and staying away from other people may help prevent secondary infections (infections that occur from treating the first infection).

-Mild forms of erythema multiforme usually get better in 2 to 6 weeks, but the problem may return.
-More severe forms may be hard to treat.
-Stevens-Johnson syndrome and toxic epidermal necrolysis have high death rates.
+Mild forms of EM usually get better in 2 to 6 weeks, but the problem may return.

 When to Contact a Medical Professional